The magazine for homeschooling and life learning families

 How to Query Us

 We are unable to pay contributors but like to barter.
-All contributors will receive, at minimum, a one-year subscription.
-If you send us a photo of yourself, we will add it and your bio to our contributors' page.
+All contributors will receive, at minimum, a one-year subscription, and we will link to your website or blog in the bio at the end of your article.
+If you send us a photo of yourself, we will also add it and your bio to our contributors' page.

-Please submit your article as an attached Microsoft Word document or text file, removing any special formatting and not embedding photos.
+Please submit your article as an attached Microsoft Word document or another kind of text file, removing any special formatting and not embedding photos.
 If that is not possible, cut and paste your article into the body of an email message.